-Health care reform could increase the costs of the Company's temporary staffing operations.
-Health care reform may be addressed by Congress during 2010.
-Depending upon the provisions of any final legislation that is adopted, the cost to the Company of providing temporary employees may be increased by the terms of the reform.
+Recent health care reform could increase the costs of the Company's temporary staffing operations.
+The Company may incur additional costs, including, without limitation, increases in the cost of providing temporary employees, as a result of the Health Care and Education Reconciliation Act of 2010 that was signed into law in March 2010.
 Such an increase in costs could have a material adverse effect on the Company's profit margins or, if the Company increases its charges to clients, upon the demand for the Company's services, which could materially reduce revenues.